Your Puppy's Diet

 NEVER MIX YOUR OWN RAW DIET UNLESS YOU ARE A CANINE NUTRITIONIST.

 There is a lot of misleading information online showing what to mix for your dog.
-Research has shown only 5% of homemade raw diets meet nutritional requirements, so please do not ask us if you can make them yourself, our answer is NO for your base diet.
+Research has shown only 5% of homemade raw diets meet nutritional requirements, so please do not mix your own.

 Once dogs have their adult teeth, we feed a raw, lean, meaty bone twice a week.
 We use kangaroo sternum or emu ribs.
 If you give your dog beef leg bones to chew on, scrape out and throw away the marrow as it is very high in fat and can cause pancreatitis.
 We never feed chicken, or sharp bones to any dog.